firebase/functions-samples/email-confirmation/README.md

  1. You must have the Firebase CLI installed.
 If you don't have it install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
  1. Configure the CLI locally by using `firebase use --add` and select your project in the list.
  1. Install dependencies locally by running: `cd functions; npm install; cd -`
+ 1. To be able to send emails with your Gmail account: enable access to [Less Secure Apps](https://www.google.com/settings/security/lesssecureapps) and [Display Unlock Captcha](https://accounts.google.com/DisplayUnlockCaptcha).
+For accounts with 2-step verification enabled [Generate an App Password](https://support.google.com/accounts/answer/185833).
- 1. Set the `gmail.email` and `gmail.password` Google Cloud environment variables to match the email and password of the Gmail account used to send emails.
+ 1. Set the `gmail.email` and `gmail.password` Google Cloud environment variables to match the email and password of the Gmail account used to send emails (or the app password if your account has 2-step verification enabled).
 For this use:
     ```bash
     firebase functions:config:set gmail.email="myusername@gmail.com" gmail.password="secretpassword"
     ```